You may also be interested in our Paddleboarding Overview page.

 Be aware of currents.
 There are countless channels and bottlenecks between the cays and small mangrove islands around North and Middle Caicos.
-During the natural rise and fall of the tides, there can be significant waster movement in these areas.
-Although these currents really don't pose much of an actual danger, you can avoid unnecessary fatigue by paying attention to your surroundings.
+During the natural rise and fall of the tides, there can be significant water movement in these areas.
+Although these currents really don’t pose much of an actual danger, you can avoid unnecessary fatigue by paying attention to your surroundings.

 Take plenty of water with you.
-The sun in the Turks and Caicos can be intense, so avoid dehydration by drinking plenty of water (about a gallon per person per day when in the sun).
+The sun in the Turks and Caicos can be intense, so avoid dehydration by drinking plenty of water.
+Aim for about a gallon (4 liters) per person per day when in the sun.
 Be sure to bring more than you expect to use in case you run into difficulties.

 Don't get lost.
 The south sides of North and Middle Caicos have vast areas of maze-like mangrove networks.
 We recommend that you familiarize yourself to the area by examining maps and also take a suitable GPS unit, or go with a guide knowledgeable about the area.
-In the past tourists have gotten lost in these areas on jet skis, with no water or navigation equipment.
+In the past tourists have gotten lost in these areas on jet skis due to not having any navigation equipment.